egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 ### Multi-word adverbs/ adverbial and prepositional constituency
 When an engagement meaning is realized by a multi-word adverbs, such as prepositional phrases, adverbial phrases, you will put a tag on the whole constituency.
 - **In my view**, these were the norm.
-- The Bush administration, **as we all know**, has rejected the Kyoto agreement
 - **Generally speaking**, if a person repented the church would pardon him or her regardless of how atrocious the crime was.

 ### Mental or Communication verbs
 When an engagement meaning is realized by a multi-word adverbs, such as prepositional phrases, adverbial phrases, you will put a tag on the lexical verb.
-- Our analysis **confirms** previous work showing that incorporating various perspectives on an issue is a valuable feature of argumentative, analytical writing
+- Our analysis **confirms** previous work showing that incorporating various perspectives on an issue is a valuable feature of argumentative, analytical writing.

-### Subordinate conjunctions
+### Subordinate conjunctions (Modified!!!)
-When an engagement meaning is realized by a subordinate conjunctions such as *although*, *while*, and *if*, you will put a tag on that item.
+When an engagement meaning is realized by a subordinate conjunctions such as *although*, *while*, and *if*, you will put a tag on the conjunction.
 - **Although** the religion motif was not commonly discussed among the discussants, the relevance of this theme to these various texts need to be brought to attention.
 - **Though** there were several ‘couples’, these were deﬁnitely not the norm.
+- The Bush administration, **as** we all know, has rejected the Kyoto agreement

 ### Coordinating conjunctions
 When an engagement meaning is realized by a coordinating conjunctions such as *but* and *yet*, you will put a tag on that item.
 - **But** look at what he achieved.
-- Schools do not serve as avenues for upward mobility, **but** instead reinforce existing social and economic inequalities
+- Schools do not serve as avenues for upward mobility, **but** instead reinforce existing social and economic inequalities.

 ## Some confusing cases (Under construction)